 Can it be prevented?

 Moderating alcohol intake is one of the most crucial steps everyone can take towards cirrhosis prevention.
-Women should drink no more than 14 units of alcohol a week, while men should limit their intake to a maximum of 21 units per week.

 Studies also show that cirrhosis sufferers who are regular coffee drinkers have a decreased risk of dying from the disease than those who don’t drink coffee.